Impurity screening by defects in (1+1)$d$ quantum critical systems

-It is also possible for the impurity to be ``screened" by the gapless bulk, which is familiar in the context of Kondo effect~\cite{Hewson-Book}.
-Intuitively, this screening is achieved by certain gapless degrees of freedom in the bulk.
+It is also possible for the impurity to be ``screened" by the gapless bulk.
+This behavior is familar in the Kondo effect, where magnetic impurity is screened or overscreened by conduction electrons, depending on the number of conduction channels and coupling strengths~\cite{Hewson-Book}.
+More generally, we need to have certain gapless degrees of freedom in the bulk to screen the impurity.
 For a rational CFT, its gapless modes can be described using chiral (and anti-chiral) primary fields.
-If these fields carry the same quantum numbers as the impurity, it is natural for the impurity to be screened.
+If these fields carry the same quantum numbers as the impurity, it is natural to expect that the impurity is screened.
 However, this picture is inadequate because other screening mechanisms can be found.
 In this Letter, we propose that an edge impurity may be screened by topological defect lines (TDLs) of CFTs~\cite{Chang:2018iay}.
 This claim is supported by general analytical results and numerical calculations in spin chain models.

-{\em Generalities} --- The question of whether a distinct symmetry-enriched CFT is created, or equivalently, whether the impurity can be screened, could be formulated using the language of boundary CFT (BCFT)~\cite{IshibashiN1989,Cardy1989,Affleck1991-2}.
-To simplify our analysis, we assume that the system has a global symmetry $G$, which acts \emph{faithfully} on the low-energy degrees of freedom in the CFT~\footnote{This assumption excludes the scenarios studied in Ref.~\cite{Verresen2021-2} because there the global symmetry is not faithful, i.e. certain symmetries only act on the gapped sector.}.
-The SPT edge mode, or the impurity spin, transforms as a finite-dimensional representation $\pi$ of $G$.
-It is well-known that the SPT phases are classified by the projective class $\omega_{\pi}$.~\footnote{Mathematically, the projective class is characterized by a second group cohomology class in $\cal{H}^{2}(G,\U)$.
-For a given representation $\pi$ of $G$, the cohomology class can be determined from the group 2-cocycle $\omega(g,h)$ defined using the relation $\pi(g)\pi(h)=\omega(g,h)\pi(gh)$.}
+{\em Generalities} --- The question of whether a distinct symmetry-enriched CFT is created, or equivalently, whether the impurity can be screened, could be formulated using boundary CFT (BCFT)~\cite{IshibashiN1989,Cardy1989,Affleck1991-2}.
+To be concrete, the main text only studies spin chains with global SO(3) spin rotation symmetry, which acts \emph{faithfully} on the low-energy degrees of freedom in the CFT \footnote{This excludes the scenario in which certain symmetries only act on the gapped sector~\cite{Verresen2021-2}.}.
+The SPT state stacked on the CFT should also respect this SO(3) symmetry, so it actually belongs to the Haldane SPT phase of spin-1 chain~\cite{Haldane1983-2}.
+Its edge mode, or the impurity spin, transforms as a half-integer spin arising from projective representations of SO(3).